-The public celebration of Mass has resumed its normal schedule, but it is important to adhere to the following guidelines when you come to the church.
+The public celebration of Mass is continuing its normal schedule at St Philip’s, but it is important to adhere to the following guidelines when you come to the church.

 - Anyone who is showing any of the symptoms of Covid-19, as well as every other member of their household, should not come to the church.